 The program runs on Pacific (San Francisco) hours, currently synchronously from 8am-6pm Monday-Friday.
 See the Schedule Page for more info.

 You should apply when you're ready to build a professional software development skill set.
 That typically means you've had sufficient experience to know that this will be a good fit and that you have a real aptitude for it.

 Go to the application page and dive in!

 Our application process involves multiple challenges and interviews.
 This is a highly competitive program with few spaces available, so we need to ensure that applicants are truly prepared for it.
-Along the way, you will write code, build an app, and pair-program with an instructor.
-More information will be provided during the process.
+Generally, the steps look approximately like the following: